 Dubai Land Department (DLD)

-The Dubai Land Department (DLD) is the authority in charge of regulating and supervising the registration of real estate in Dubai.
+The DLD is the authority in charge of regulating and supervising the registration of real estate in Dubai.
 Its main objective is to improve efficiency and transparency in land and real estate registration processes.
 It drives digitalization and the adoption of blockchain technologies to facilitate secure and agile transactions.
 It also promotes initiatives to attract foreign investment and strengthen confidence in the local real estate market.

 RAK DAO (Ras Al Khaimah Digital Assets Oasis)